bcgov/EDUC-GRAD-AUTOMATION/frontend/README.md

 There are multiple ways to do this.
 For example:

-Add a .env (.gitignored) file to the root of this directory with your environment variables in the following format:
+Add a `.env` (gitignored) file to the root of this directory with your environment variables in the following format:

 ```
 <KEY>=<VALUE>